Metro Vancouver's Drinking Water Conservation Plan begins May 1

-From May 1 to October 15, Metro Vancouver’s Drinking Water Conservation Plan is in effect, aiming to regulate water consumption during high-demand periods.
-The plan is comprised of four stages, each with progressively stricter restrictions.
+From May 1 to October 15, Metro Vancouver’s Drinking Water Conservation Plan is in effect, to help manage water use during the high-demand months.
+The plan has four stages, each introducing stricter restrictions as needed.

 Residential lawns